free -h

 The amount of swap used should not be something to be concerned about.

-Instead, you should be monitoring the rate at which the server is moving pages in and out of swap space.
+Instead, you should monitor the speed at which the server moves pages in and out of swap space.

 There are many tools for monitoring this, although one common tool is vmstat.